 It is likely that many women were raped during raids, as is so common during violent conflict even in modern times, and so Viking DNA was left in this way in all of the regions where Vikings invaded.

 Likely more influential on the genetic makeup of the region, some Vikings migrated to the places where they established settlements and brought their families.
+In fact, there were extensive permanent Viking settlements in the region.

+These settlements led to increasing political influence.
 Eventually, they adopted local customs and became part of the DNA of the region, so-to-speak.

 Random, but interesting thought: